#Beyourself, Find A Way, Health & Wellness, Let Them, Mel Robbins, Mental Health, Women's Fight

 I STILL liked him after that horrible, disrespectful and honest statement by Bob.
 Like “Dayyyuuumm.”
 Why?

-Currently, I am an adult and an educated & wise woman, yet I still like Bob.
+I am an educated & wise woman, yet I still like Bob.
 Wtf!?
 How come?
 1. Clearly excellent acting by Esai Morales 2.
 Amazing directing

 However, I am not satisfied with this.
 Inquiring minds want to know!!!